Leptictidium: Leptictidium auderiense

 Described by Heinz Tobien in 1962 based on a series of lower jaws from the Lutetian faunal stage.
 Tobien also uncovered a small skeleton he defined as a paratype of the species, but Storch and Lister proved in 1985 that, in fact, the skeleton did not even belong to the genus Leptictidium.
 It was the smallest species of all and was only sixty centimetres long.
 Several skeletons have been found at the Messel pit.
 Mathis remarks the exceptional development of the paraconid (or mesiobucal cusp) of the lower P4 premolar.
 Its premolars and molars were quite small in comparison to the dentition as a whole.
 The name of the species refers to the Roman settlement of Auderia.

 Leptictidium ginsburgi

 Described by Christian Mathis in 1989.
-Fossils have been found in the lagerstätte at Robiac, Le Bretou, Lavergne, La Bouffie, Les Clapiès, Malpérié and Perrière (France), in Upper Ludian strata.
+Fossils have been found in the Quercy Phosphorites lagerstätte at the Robiac, Le Bretou, Lavergne, La Bouffie, Les Clapiès, Malpérié and Perrière localities(France), within Upper Ludian aged strata.
 The mesostyle typical of the genus Leptictidium is not developed in this species.
 The species is dedicated to Léonard Ginsburg, French paleontologist and deputy director of the Muséum national d'histoire naturelle in París.